-Theme Sub theme Issue Implication Causeway Coast and Glens Call to Action Economy Leader much of our waste, significant amounts of inefficient and environmentally unsound.
-Maximising the circular Support the growth of a circular economy across the borough.
-Green Borough Green Borough Europe Addressing the environmental inefficiency of existing buildings is a significant step towards net carbon neutrality and creates employment opportunity.
-Smart and green with capacity to handle and key element of a move towards better climate Develop a regional climate strategy to capture a comprehensive approach to delivering net carbon neutrality.
+Theme Sub theme Issue Implication Causeway Coast and Glens Call to Action Green Borough much of our waste, significant amounts of inefficient and environmentally unsound.
+Maximising the circular Retrofitted efficiency Europe Addressing the environmental inefficiency of existing buildings is a significant step towards net carbon neutrality and creates employment opportunity.
+Smart and green grid with capacity to handle and key element of a move towards better climate Develop a regional climate strategy to capture a comprehensive approach to delivering net carbon neutrality.